Odyhibit/TimeBasedOneTimePassword/README.md

 │└────────────────┘│
 └──────────────────┘
 ```
-So I started in center, and did each step in it's own module.
-Then as each new layer was applied it just imports the previous layer.
+I started by implementing the innermost layer (SHA-1) and worked my way outward, adding each subsequent layer as a separate module.
+This modular approach allowed me to build and test each component independently.
 I tried to leave notes for future me, I am sure he will let me know if they are helpful.